Square principles in Pmax extensions: From to

-Under $\AD^{+}$, every set of reals is ordinal definable from a set of ordinals, and in fact this set can be taken to be a bounded subset of $\Theta$ (see Woodin \cite[Theorem 9.5]{W}).
-Combining this fact with Lemma \ref{voplem} gives the following folklore result.
+\begin{remark} Under $\AD^{+}$, every set of reals is ordinal definable from a set of ordinals, and in fact this set can be taken to be a bounded subset of $\Theta$ (see Woodin \cite[Lemma 9.5]{W}). \end{remark}